guoquyizhiqu/vue-project/BRC-web/src/views/community/README.md

-it's the community information modules. it contains the notice, community and others,
+it's the community modules.
+it contains the notice, communityInfo and others,